What are keyboard switches?

 Rubber dome keyboards work by putting a sheet of of rubber over the keyboard circuitry with a little dome (hence the name) over the space where each key is, with the inside of every dome being coated in conductive materials.
 The keys are then placed on top of those domes.
 Each time you press a key you depress the dome, causing the top of the dome to make contact with the circuitry on the bottom of the keyboard, which completes the circuit and thus registers a key has been pressed.

 Mechanical keyboards, on the other hand, have a complete switch (made up out of the housing, stem, and spring on top of which the actual keycap is placed) per key which provides a much snappier, more precise, and overall more pleasant feeling typing sensation.
-This, in itself, poses an advantage over regular rubber dome keyboards but the beauty of mechanical keyboards is that there's a whole world of different keyboard switches out there.
-To the right there's a gif (source: Razer) which visually explains how these things work as well.
+This, in itself, poses an advantage over regular rubber dome keyboards but the beauty of mechanical keyboards is that there’s a whole world of different keyboard switches out there.

 Generally speaking, there are three different types of switches.
 Linear switches have a consistent and smooth feeling when pressed, with no real bump or resistance when the key press registers.
 Tactile switches have a noticeable ‘bump’ when you press them, and clicky switches also have a bump, but come with an audible clicking sound.